xinqiyue/exchange-rate-analysis/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of ChatGPT-4o.
-All part of the paper including title, abstract, introduction to Appendix were written with the help of ChatGpt-4o and the entire chat history is available in other/llm_usage/usage.txt.
+All part of the paper from title to appendix were written with the help of ChatGpt-4o and the entire chat history is available in other/llm_usage/usage.txt.